The Northeast and mid-Atlantic are in for an icy, snowy weekend as winter storm looms - Local News 8

 - DC and Baltimore areas: For downtown areas, the greatest chance for snowfall is expected Saturday morning before mainly turning to a wintery mix through Sunday morning, when a brief return to snowfall is possible.
 At this point, the downtown areas are not expected to see an inch of snowfall.
 The greatest chance for snow is north and west of I-95, where up to 5 inches are possible – and even bigger totals are possible west of I-81.

 - Philadelphia area: For the downtown area, the greatest chance for snowfall is Saturday afternoon and Sunday morning, with rain being the main precipitation Saturday afternoon and through the overnight hours.
-The greatest chance for snow is north and west of the city, where State College and Harrisburg could see 4-7 inches of snowfall, with 5-8 inches possible for the Poconos.
+At this point, downtown areas are not expected to see an inch of snowfall.
+The greatest chance for snow is north and west of the city, where State College and Harrisburg, Pennsylvania, could see 6-8 inches of snow, with higher amounts possible for the Poconos.
 Precipitation should start Saturday evening and finish by Sunday morning.

-- New York City area: Rain and snow are set to begin around 1 p.m.
-Saturday.
-Less than an inch of snow is expected in the five boroughs and Long Island, with the greatest chance late Sunday morning and afternoon.
-Snow chances rise north and east of the city into the Hudson Valley with up to 10 inches possible and similar totals expected in coastal areas of Connecticut.
+- New York City area: Rain and snow are set to begin Saturday afternoon.
+An inch or two is possible in Manhattan with less than an inch expected in Long Island.
+The greatest chance for snow will be late Sunday morning and afternoon.
+Snow chances rise north and east of the city into the Hudson Valley with up to 12 inches possible and similar totals expected in coastal areas of Connecticut.

-Further south, areas of the Appalachians could see up to two inches of snowfall and ice accumulations as thick as 0.3 inches.
-Winter storm watches are in effect from western North Carolina to western Virginia beginning Friday evening and lasting through Saturday afternoon.
+Further south, areas of the Appalachians could see up to two inches of snowfall and ice accumulations as thick as 0.25 inches.
+Winter storm watches and warnings are in effect from western North Carolina to western Virginia beginning Friday evening and lasting through Saturday afternoon.

 CNN’s Robert Shackelford contributed to this report.